Position title: Associate Professor

 “Attribution and Repetition: The Case of Daniel Defoe and the Circulating Library.”
 Eighteenth-Century Life 36.2 (2012): 36-59.

-At UW-Madison I teach undergraduate courses on Restoration and eighteenth-century literature and culture including the recent “Mediating Eighteenth-Century Literature” and “Daniel Defoe.”
-I also teach courses on the eighteenth-century novel, eighteenth-century drama, gender and sexuality in Restoration and eighteenth-century literature, animals in eighteenth-century Britain, and literary theory.
-My graduate courses in eighteenth-century literature consider the material conditions of textual production.
+At UW-Madison I teach undergraduate courses on Restoration and eighteenth-century literature and culture including courses on the eighteenth-century novel, the gothic novel, eighteenth-century drama, gender and sexuality in Restoration and eighteenth-century literature.
+I also teach digital studies courses on artificial intelligence and digital surveillance.
+Topics of my graduate courses include: media theory, surveillance studies, 18th-century visual culture, bibliography and digital textuality, and aesthetics.

 Vareschi (Co-editor), Mark.
 Intermediate Horizons: Book History and Digital Humanities.
 University of Wisconsin Press , 2022.
 Print.